vrillusions/dotfiles/script/osx/automator_scripts/readme.txt

 Also when you do choose to install the workflow it will move it from this folder.
 If you forgot to make a copy just do a git checkout to get it back.
+The file is copied to ~/Library/Workflows/Applications/Folder Actions/ and so can retrieve the file from there